Matt Smith: 2010–2013: Doctor Who and wider recognition

 Smith made his debut as the Doctor in the episode "The Eleventh Hour" in April 2010.
 The BBC were cautious about casting Smith because they felt that a 26-year-old could not play the Doctor adequately; Wenger shared the same sentiment but thought Smith had proven his acting quality in Party Animals, which Wenger thought highlighted Smith's "mercurial qualities".
 Some fans of the show believed that Smith was inexperienced and too young for the role, while others supported him by citing his demonstrated acting ability.
 For his performance in his first series, he was nominated in the Outstanding Drama Performance Category of the National Television Awards.
 Smith is the first actor in the role to garner a nomination for a British Academy Television Award for Best Actor.

-Smith said of his character, "The Doctor is excited and fascinated by the tiniest of things.
+Smith said of his character: "The Doctor is excited and fascinated by the tiniest of things.
 By everything.
 By every single thing.
 That's what's wonderful about him as a character.
 It's why children like him, I think.
 Because he doesn't dismiss anything.
 He's not cynical.
 He's open to every single facet of the universe."
 In June 2010, Smith appeared on stage with Orbital, and performed with them a version of the Doctor Who theme, at the Glastonbury Festival.
 Smith hosted the Doctor Who Prom at the Royal Albert Hall on 24–25 July 2010.
 On the morning of 26 May 2012, Smith carried the Olympic torch in Cardiff, an activity which was noted by Doctor Who fans for its resemblance to a 2006 episode of the show in which the Doctor carried the torch.
 On 1 June 2013, the BBC announced that Smith would be leaving Doctor Who at the end of the 2013 Christmas special.
 He was succeeded by Peter Capaldi.
 Reflecting upon his decision to leave in a 2016 interview, he expressed regret for not staying longer, stating that he wanted to work longer with co-star Jenna Coleman.
 In 2018, while appearing on Desert Island Discs, he revealed that he nearly turned down the role of the Doctor.

-Post-Doctor Who work

-In June 2015, Smith was cast as Prince Philip in the Netflix royal drama The Crown.
-He played the role for the series' first two seasons, garnering a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2018.

-In 2021, Smith appeared in the music videos for the songs "We're On Our Way Now" and "Flying on the Ground" by Noel Gallagher's High Flying Birds.

-In 2020, he was cast as Daemon Targaryen in the series House of the Dragon, a prequel to the fantasy drama series Game of Thrones.
-The series premiered on 21 August 2022.
+Smith's directorial debut, the short film Cargese, was aired on Sky Arts in May 2013.